aydenjahola/Wordle/README.md

 yarn install
 ```

+##Words

+the words are stored in `src/wordle-bank.txt`, please feel free to add more words or change them. the app only checks if the words exists in that file.

+please make sure that words dont already exist if you want to add more words.

 ### Running the Game

 To run the game, simply run the following command from within the cloned directory: